molmod/yaff/doc/ug_analysis.rst

 See :mod:`yaff.analysis.diffusion` for more details.

-**TODO.** Explain (and double check) how to compute diffusion constants of multiple one or more molecules instead of just atoms.
+**TODO.** Explain (and double check) how to compute diffusion constants of multiple molecules instead of just atoms.

 Computing errors on thermodynamic averages